developer-portal/content/tech/languages/java/java-installation.md

 ## Java installation

-Fedora comes with OpenJDK - a free and open source implementation of the Java Platform, Standard Edition.
+Fedora comes with [OpenJDK](http://openjdk.java.net/) - a free and open source implementation of the Java Platform, Standard Edition.
 To install it, simply type:

 ```
 $ sudo dnf install java-1.8.0-openjdk-devel
 ```

-This command will install Java runtime environment and associated development tools.
+This command will install Java Development Kit - runtime environment and associated development tools.

-IcedTea-Web may come handy if your plan is to develop Java applets or to experiment with Java Web Start.
+[IcedTea-Web](http://icedtea.classpath.org/wiki/IcedTea-Web) may come handy if your plan is to develop Java applets or to experiment with Java Web Start.
 To install it, simply type:

 ```
 $ sudo dnf install icedtea-web